AndersDeath/diary2/README.md

 # 12 June 2022 - Sunday - Yerevan

 I didn't go to Sevan today.
 Honestly It was not good mood. i've just gone to museum of modern art.
 Which is not so good and visited botanic garden, which is very good.
 I also a bit tiered of everything.
 I think you can see the waves of mood that I have. i might be mad.
 Sometimes I feel very bad.
 Exactly like in this moment.
 Also Yesterday The host wrote to me.
 I should spend 10 day somewhere in the end of this month.
 I tought that it sould be the next month, but not. this problem will happen in 2 weeks.
 It's bad because i do not have enough money and should be very careful.

+# 13 June 2022 - Monday - Yerevan

+Today is a public holiday in Russia.
+Because of that I was free and spent time doing nothing.
+It's pretty nice, I would say.
+We walked around city center and did some deals.
+I like it.
+Today's mood is much better than yestaerdays.
+By the way, I souhld start prepareing for my firrst talking video for youtube.
+I want to write a script and tell something interesting about myself and other things.
+Sadly, I cannot share a lot of interesting inforation that I got from interviews that I had for the last several years. anyway I will have a chance to share this with others.
+Selfapy has writter to me today.
+They want to talk with someone of my ex-coleeges and to know something about me.
+Unfortuntely I need to do this.
+It's sad, I do not want to do it, but I have to.